codsen/codsen/packages/tap-parse-string-to-object/README.md

 It is aimed to parse Tap raw test output saved into files using `tap -o`.

-Existing Tap parsers like [tap-parser](https://www.npmjs.com/package/tap-parser) are aimed at operations in the terminal, they consume piped output there and return streams.
+Existing Tap parsers like [tap-parser](https://www.npmjs.com/package/tap-parser) are aimed at operations in the terminal; they consume piped output there and return streams.

-This program is similar to `JSON.parse`: it takes a raw string and outputs a plain object, like:
+This program is similar to `JSON.parse` except that it works synchronously and asynchronously, depending on what you give:

+* if you (synchronously) give it a **string**, it will (synchronously) output a plain object
+* if you (synchronously) give it a **stream** of a raw Tap string, it will output a promise of a plain object

+In both cases, the plain object will look like this:

 ```js
 {